 It also establishes a key feature of the killer and the film’s sleaziness as a whole.
 He likes to strip naked prior to killing his victims.
 In fact, there were two versions of this film made- one in which Davis is completely naked in the murder scenes and another in which he is only wearing briefs.
 This tactic would make sure that there was at least one version of the film which could be shown on TV without it being deemed too sexually explicit.

 With this first murder, notice the way the woman is killed with the camera invading her body space and the prolonged, almost uncomfortably long time that it takes for Stacy to actually bump her off.
 This allows the audience to fully see her terrified reaction to her impending fate.
 The film milks this for all it’s worth especially with the fact that both victim and murderer are naked.
 You get to witness how twisted and perverted Stacy really is with the audience getting the impression that he is enjoying the build-up to the murder almost as much as the actual deed itself.
-The terror he evokes from his victim is very much the foreplay to the terrible deed itself.
+The terror he evokes from his victim is very much the foreplay to the slaying.

 When Stacy climbs back into the cinema he flushes down the toilet the rubber gloves he was wearing when he killed the lakeside couple.
 This is another interesting facet of the film.
 The movie shows the killer to be forensically minded.
 This was years before the multiple CSI series brought that aspect of policing and criminality into the sphere of entertainment.
 We later see more examples of Stacy being forensically aware as we witness him thoroughly washing the knife he uses to kill the roommate of the previous victim whose diary Stacy goes to seize.
 Stacy even uses rubber gloves when we see him making dirty phone calls from various public phone booths so as to not leave fingerprints on the receiver.